ivantsepp/ssh-slides/README.md

 Your viewers should then see the same content that you are seeing!

+Check out the demo session `ssh -t slides.tseivan.com join demo` where these slides are shown on a 30 seconds timer (slides will advance every 30 seconds).

 ### Navigation

 As the creator of the session you can: